-These accounts were approved by the Audit Committee on 27 July 2020.
+These accounts were recommended for approval by the Audit Committee on 18 June 2021.

 The Chief Financial Officer's Responsibilities

 Under Regulation 8 of the Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015, the Chief Financial Officer is responsible for the preparation of the Joint Committee's Statement of Accounts in the form directed by the Department for Communities.
 For arc21, this is the responsibility of the Acting Chief Executive.